 We offer 7 Night stays –Changeover day is Friday.
 Bedding & Towels provided (not for cot).
 Sleeps 4 + Travel Cot/High Chair/Stairgate available on request for infant, bring your own Cot Bedding.
 Contact owner, Dee for details.
-Rates from £100 (£25 per head per night for 4 People (£750 per week) to High Season £850 per week.
+Rates from £800 per week to £950 per week (high season).

 On ground floor, the former Ladies’ Waiting Room is a comfy and cosy lounge, overlooking the ever-changing vista of Snowdonia and manually operated level crossing (one of the few remaining in the UK), Fully equipped Kitchen/Diner (table for 6) leads to downstairs Shower Room/WC.